spectrocloud/librarium/content/docs/00-release-notes.md

 - You can now assign dynamic tags to your edge hosts by specifying files or invoking a script that returns a JSON payload containing the tag values.
 This allows you to dynamically assign tags to your Edge hosts based on the host's local environment.
 Refer to the [Edge Installer Configuration Tags](/clusters/edge/edge-configuration/installer-reference#tags) documentation to learn more.

 - You can now skip the auto registration of Edge hosts in Palette.
 This allows you to manually register your Edge hosts in Palette by either using the QR code method or by providing the machine ID in Palette.
-Set the Edge Installer configuration parameter `disableAutoRegister` to `true` to disable auto registration.
+Set the Edge Installer configuration parameter `disableAutoRegister` to `true` to turn off auto registration.
 Refer to the [Edge Installer Configuration](/clusters/edge/edge-configuration/installer-reference) documentation to learn more.
 ## Palette Dev Engine (PDE)

 ### Features